bevy-cheatbook/bevy-cheatbook/src/platforms/linux.md

 ## GPU Drivers

-Support for the Vulkan graphics API is required to run Bevy apps.
+Bevy apps need support for the Vulkan graphics API to run best.
+There is a fallback on OpenGL ES 3 for systems where Vulkan is unsupported, but it might not work and will have limited features and performance.

 You (and your users) must ensure that you have compatible hardware and drivers installed.
 On most modern distributions and computers, this should be no problem.

 If Bevy apps refuse to run and print an error to the console about not being able to find a compatible GPU, the problem is most likely with the Vulkan